 8 The application form he submits here, with so much of the critical information absent and without allowing for further examination by DFS, cannot be considered an application, especially when petitioner abandoned his attempt to obtain certification prior to his receipt of the DFS January 2016 letter.

 CONCLUSION

 For the reasons above, the Court need not reach the other issues.
-Accordingly, it is ORDERED that the cross-motion to dismiss which is part of motion sequence number 001 is granted and therefore the petition, also part of motion sequence number 001, is dismissed; and it is further
+Accordingly, it is is granted and therefore the petition, also part of motion sequence number 001, is dismissed; and it is further